-- 1. Personal Illness.
+- 1. Personal illness or mental health.
 Students who are ill should not come to school.
 The school may request a health care provider's statement for more than five consecutive days of absence due to illness or repetitive or irregular absence due to illness, including mental health. - 2.
 Serious illness in the student's immediate family. - 3.
-Healthcare appointments.
+Healthcare appointments, including medical, dental, orthodontic, or mental health.
 When possible, please use non-school days or schedule appointments before or after school.
 Avoid scheduling appointments during exams and finals.
 If you must schedule an appointment during school hours, the school may request a written note from a healthcare provider in order for the appointment to be excused. - 4.
 Family emergencies requiring immediate action. - 5.
 Religious holidays and functions. - 6.
 School-related functions such as Yinghua Athletics, field trips, and the like. - 7.
 Trips approved by a school administrator to high schools and colleges. - 8.
 School buses that are running late.